Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Introduction

-The work \cite{Maillet} presents a construction of a commutative family in the algebra $End(V_q)$ containing the trace $I_1=Tr_V L.$ \begin{Lem}[\cite{Maillet}] Let us introduce a notation $L_i$ for the corresponding element in $End(V_i)\otimes End(V_q).$ Then the operators \bea I_k=Tr_{1\ldots k}L_{1}\ldots L_k R'_{12}R'_{23}\ldots R'_{k-1,k} \eea commute in $End(V_q).$ The trace is meant with respect to the auxiliary spaces $V_i.$ \end{Lem} This statement has an important role in the technique of constructing quantum-mechanical integrable systems.
-This is applicable in quantum Gaudin systems, Ruijenaars-Schneider system and others.
+This statement has an important role in the technique of constructing quantum-mechanical integrable systems.
+This is applicable in quantum Gaudin systems, Ruijenaars--Schneider system and others.
 Moreover, this is directly associated with the theory of exactly-solvable models of statistical physics on $2$-dimensional lattices.
-The study of the spectrum of the transfer-matrix is a key ingredient in the problem of finding the partition function asymptotics of some statistical models (eg. \cite{baxter}).
+The study of the spectrum of the transfer-matrix is a key ingredient in the problem of f\/inding the partition function asymptotics of some statistical models (e.g.,~\cite{baxter}).